- Medicaid expansion in Alaska took effect in September 2015

 Aged, blind or disabled individuals who qualify for Alaska Adult Public Assistance (APA) also qualify for Medicaid.

-Complete a paper application and submit it by mail or fax to a local office.
-Note that Alaska uses a single application form for several programs; not all sections of the form are required to apply for Medicaid.
-Also, the application refers to a personal interview, which is NOT required for Medicaid.
+There is also an option to complete a paper application and submit it by mail or fax to a local office.
+Note Alaska uses a single application form for several programs; not all sections of the form are required to apply for Medicaid.
+Also, the form refers to a personal interview, which is NOT required for a Medicaid application.

 Call a local office for enrollment assistance over the phone or to schedule an appointment for in-person assistance and enrollment.
 Both local and toll-free numbers are included on this contact list.